 - Representing BNSF in connection with disputes with its competitor Union Pacific Railroad Company (UP) concerning the implementation of conditions imposed by the STB on UP's merger in 1996 with Southern Pacific Transportation Company (SP) and other matters.

-- Assisting BNSF on the implementation of its rights to access shippers in Lake Charles, Louisiana over a rail line owned jointly by the UP and KCS.
+- Assisting BNSF on the implementation of its rights to access shippers in Lake Charles, Louisiana over a rail line owned jointly by UP and The Kansas City Southern Railway Company (KCS).

 - Advising BNSF on its response to a UP request for the STB to revise compensation and other trackage rights conditions for BNSF's use of UP's Kern-Mojave rail line in California.

-- Representing BNSF in connection with a complaint filed by Amtrak at the STB regarding on-time performance of Amtrak’s Sunset Limited intercity passenger rail service, and the related investigation being conducted by the STB.
+- Represented BNSF in connection with a complaint filed by Amtrak at the STB regarding on-time performance of Amtrak's Sunset Limited intercity passenger rail service, and the related investigation conducted by the STB.

 - Represented BNSF in defense of an emergency service application, complaint, and petition for declaratory order filed at the STB by Navajo Transitional Energy Company, LLC (NTEC) regarding BNSF service to NTEC's mine.